ChrisBail/PSPicker/docs/hypocenter.md

 * go to SEISAN/PRO/
 * test HYPOCENTER by doing ./hyp

+If you downloaded the source, sometimes you can have a problem with `tau.for` and `hyp` crashes.
+This is because `hyp` uses IASP tables for global locations problems, even if we are not using these tables, `hyp` requests them to be present.
+Just do `remodl` and `setbrn` to regenerate the tables.

 troubleshooting: `hyp` has sometimes problem to link to an old libgfotran.so.1.
 In that case you have to recompile programs.
 * in PRO/ do `make clean`
 * sudo apt-get install libx11-dev